mchirib1/Origami_Structure_Detection/README.md

 The data downloaded from the previous augmentation step can be used to create a training and validation set.
 Example testing data is available in the datasets directory.

+Pretrained weights for both the breadboard structure and the triangle structure are also included.

 ## Analysis

 A MATLAB script we used for analysis of the results is also included in the matlab directory.